 Finally, Mountain Health’s Foundations team can also provide special help for you to make legacy gifts and memorial or tribute contributions.
 We can provide you with assistance to give appreciated securities, real property or other assets.

-Contact us today to learn more about such specialized giving options, or give a gift using the button below.
+Contact us via email or call us at 304.399.6854 to learn more about such specialized giving options, or give a gift using the button below.

 Bradley serves as the Vice President for Corporate, Foundation and Donor Philanthropy for Mountain Health Network.
 In that role, he is responsible for the fundraising of all the Foundations in the Network.
 His goal for the St. Mary’s Foundation is to focus the major fundraising efforts on raising money for St. Mary’s Regional Heart Center, it’s Center for Education and School of Nursing, and the Hospitality House on campus that serves the families of patients who need a place to stay.